Nalithdev/BAPS2/README.md

 README for Fid'Antony :

-1. Route without token.
+1. Routes without token.

-* /api/register:
+* /api/register: for registration

 * for user

    | POST | Champs |